Coins of the Second Triumvirate

-My latest addition is from the period between Republic and Empire shortly after Octavian, Mark Antony, and Lepidus renewed their tense alliance in 37 BCE at Tarentum (Taranto), and in the year that Octavian ended the Pompeian resistance and Sicilian revolt at the Battle of Naulochus (3 September 36) and stripped Lepidus of power (22 September 36).
-The victory of Marcus Vispanius Agrippa as naval commander was fought near Naulochus, Sicily.
+This next coin is from the period between Republic and Empire shortly after Octavian, Mark Antony, and Lepidus renewed their tense alliance in 37 BCE at Tarentum (Taranto).
+It is the year that Octavian ended the Pompeian resistance and Sicilian revolt at the Battle of Naulochus (3 September 36) and stripped Lepidus of power (22 September 36).
+Marcus Vispanius Agrippa was the naval commander credited for the victory that was fought near Naulochus, Sicily.

 Roman Republican, the Triumvirs, Octavian, 36 BCE, AR denarius (17.5mm, 3.25 g, 5h), Southern or central Italian mint

 Obv: IMP CAESAR DIVI F III VIR ITER R P C, bareheaded and bearded head right

 Rev: COS ITER ET TER DESIG, tetrastyle temple of Divus Julius: statue of Julius Caesar as augur standing within temple; DIVO • IVL on architrave, star within pediment, figures along roof line; lit altar to left

 Note: two banker's marks to the right of Octavian's ear